 - Line a muffin tin with paper liners or use silicone cupcake moulds.

 - Place the chocolate and coconut oil in a heat proof bowl and melt over a pan filled with a little water.
 Stir a couple of times.
 Remove the bowl from the pan and allow to cool a little.
-(Alternatively, heat in the microwave.**)
+(Alternatively, heat in the microwave. see notes **)

 - Mix the peanut butter with the sweetener (if using) and salt.
 Use firmer peanut butter from the bottom of the pot.

-- Add about 1 tsp of chocolate to each cup and use the back of a teaspoon to coat the sides.
+- Add 1 teaspoon of chocolate to each cup and use the back of a teaspoon to coat the sides.
 Place in the freezer to set for 10 minutes.

-- Add 1 tsp of peanut butter, or just enough to sit in the centre of the cup.
+- Add 1 teaspoon of peanut butter, or just enough to sit in the centre of the cup.
 Flatten with the top of the spoon.

 - Cover with the rest of the melted chocolate.
 Place back in the freezer for about 10 minutes, or until fully set.
 Store in the fridge.